michelk/logbuch/inst/doc/logbuch-pkg.md

 Using `viwdlog`
 ---------------
-For `vim` there is wrapper program, `viwdlog`,  shipped with the package.
+For `vim` there is a wrapper program, `viwdlog`,  shipped with the package.
 Then you have to add an entry  to your shellrc file (eg. ${HOME}/.bashrc or
 ${HOME}/.zshrc) with `export WDLOG_DIR=path/to/your/logbuch/dir`.